AndrewEllis93/Print-Tuning-Guide/articles/passing_slicer_variables.md

 ```

 This would now be run like `PRINT_START BED=110 HOTEND=240 CHAMBER=50`.
-Chamber defaults to 0 if not specified.
+Chamber defaults to 0 if not specified*.

+<sup>* I wouldn't recommend setting defaults for bed & hotend temp.
+You **want** your macro to fail if your slicer does not correctly pass those temperatures.</sup>

 ---